Mikusiek144/velocity-setup/README.md

 ## 📎 Additional information

-* Velocity does NOT replace the backend—it is only a proxy
+* Velocity does NOT replace the backend — it is only a proxy
-* Each backend is a separate Minecraft server
+* each backend is a separate Minecraft server
-* Communication between servers requires plugins (e.g., messaging / Redis)
+* communication between servers requires plugins (e.g., messaging / Redis)

 ---